guardian/machine-images/packer/resources/features/mongo-opsmanager/README.md

  - sets up logging for the configuration scripts

 The configuration script:
- - downloads the automation agent from the MMS server
+ - downloads the automation agent from the OpsManager server
  - creates the configuration for the agent
  - starts the agent
  - runs a script to add self to the automation configuration